 The Valley of the Kings is a valley in Egypt that was used over a period of 500 years during the period between the sixteenth and eleventh centuries BC to be a complex for the tombs of the Pharaohs and the nobles of the modern state extended during the eighteenth and twentieth centuries.
 The valley is located on the west bank of the Nile River in the face of the good and is known as Luxor now in the heart of the ancient funerary city of Taiba.
-The Valley of the Kings is divided into the two wadis of the eastern valley, which is home to most of the royal tombs and the western valley, which contains many treasures that dazzled the world through the amazing Pharaonic burial rituals in which the mummies and tombs were clearly buried.
+The Valley of the Kings is divided into the two wadis of the eastern valley, which is home to most of the royal tombs, and the western valley, which contains many treasures that dazzled the world through the amazing Pharaonic burial rituals in which the mummies and tombs were clearly buried.
 There are 62 tombs in the valley, 26 of which are tombs for kings and the rest for senior officials and some members of royal families and priests.
 The ancient Egyptians called it the name of the great cemetery.
 This valley was chosen for easy access from the Nile Valley and its ease of guarding between high hills and limestone mountains.
-Explore through this article the most important tombs in this wonderful valley …
+Explore through this article the most important tombs in this wonderful valley you can visit through our unique Luxor tours.

 Tombs of the Valley of the Kings